modularizer/tsfiltor/README.md

 **Note:**
 - Extensions are opt-in.
 If you prefer the functional approach, you can use `filterEntities()`, `findFirst()`, etc. without enabling extensions.
-- Import `'tsfiltor/extensions'` to get TypeScript type support for the Array extension methods.
+- **You must import `'tsfiltor/extensions'` to get TypeScript type support** - the types are NOT included in the main package export.
+- Importing `'tsfiltor/extensions'` activates the `declare global` block, making the Array extension methods available to TypeScript.

 ## Available Operators